Duke Ellington

 As she sings the bluesy jazz number, the picture momentarily fades into a memory of the singer & her boyfriend at home, she adoring, he indifferent.
 This little reenactment is performed by Ivie & Duke Ellington himself.

-Returning to the rooftop we see her man, Duke, surrounded by babes as he plays his piano.
+Returning to the rooftop we see her man, who is none other than Duke, she finds him surrounded by babes as he plays his piano.
 Other band members are now slow-dancing with their gorgeous girlfriends, everyone in a moody mood.

 As this soundie opens, Duke Ellington & His Orchestra are performing at the Orpheum in a show called Jump for Joy, & we see the theater & its marquis all in lights.